 If you decide to continue homeschooling, choose an Option 3 homeschool association to register with, and count these summer days as attendance.
 Then keep doing what you’ve been doing.

-If you want to add more structured learning for math and writing when the “traditional” school year begins in August, we can help you choose resources then.
+If you want to add more structured learning for math and writing when the “traditional” school year begins in August, choose different resources then.
 But for now – keep learning outside of the classroom!